janeyziqinglin/5200-project/README.md

 }

 ## Running the Application
-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine
+2. Connect to MySQL Database with instruction listed above
-2. Navigate to the project directory and execute the booksApp.py script python3 booksApp.py
+3. Navigate to the project directory and execute the booksApp.py script python3 booksApp.py

 ## Usage